yugabyte/yugabyte-db/docs/content/preview/integrations/apache-hudi.md

 - YugabyteDB up and running.
 Download and install YugabyteDB by following the steps in [Quick start](../../quick-start/docker).

-- Apache Spark (version 3.4, 3.3, or 3.2).
+- Apache Spark (version 3.4, 3.3, or 3.2) and Scala.
 Verify installation using `spark-submit` and `spark-shell` commands.

 ## Install Apache Hudi